MASEREEL

-Development Residencies
+Development Residency

 We host around thirty-six artists annually, spread over four periods with nine residents each.
 The international and experimental profile of our residents ensures an inspiring diversity of artistic practices and encourages valuable exchanges between artists.

-Support
+Support and autonomy

-Inspiration and reflection
+Dialogue and reflection

 One month before the start of your residency, we will schedule an online introductory meeting to prepare you for the residency.
-Below is a rough overview of what to expect during the six weeks of a Development Residency.

 Week 1: Introduction

-- Introduction to fellow residents and the MASEREEL team.
+• Introduction to fellow residents and the MASEREEL team.

-- Hands-on introductions to various graphics techniques.
+• Hands-on introductions to various printmaking techniques.

 Week 2 to Week 6: Working independently

-- During these weeks, you will work independently on your project in the studios.
+• During these weeks, you will work independently on your project(s) in our studio.

-- Our studio coordinators are available on weekdays for guidance and support.
+• Our studio coordinators are available on weekdays for guidance and support.

-Week 3: Individual meetings with a visiting tutor
+Week 3: Visiting tutor

 Week 4: Mid-term review (CRIT)

-- Meeting with fellow residents and the MASEREEL team to discuss your progress and exchange ideas.
+• Meeting with fellow residents and the MASEREEL team to discuss your progress and exchange ideas.

-Week 5: Individual interviews with a visiting tutor
+Week 5: Visiting tutor

 Week 6: Completion and presentation

-- Informal showcase moment of your work.
+• Informal showcase moment of your work.

-- A side programme focused on meeting and dialogue.
+In addition to several introductions to printmaking techniques, we provide a side programme focused on meeting and dialogue.

-- Family members: Partners and children are welcome at no extra cost.
+• Family members: partners and children are welcome at no extra cost.

 More information on the Accommodation page.

-We encourage artists to seek additional funding for the participation fee as well as for costs such as transport, food and materials.
+We encourage artists to seek additional funding for the participation fee, as well as for costs such as transport, food and materials.

 Selection process